microsoft/logstash-output-application-insights/README.md

 ```

 ### stop_on_unknown_io_errors
 When set to true, process will stop if an unknown IO error is detected.
-Default false
+Default false.
 Used for troubleshooting
 example:
 ```ruby